skip to main content

 She continued that form on Saturday morning.

 In the long jump, not one of her strongest events, she produced a best leap of 6.22m.
-That gained the Dundalk competitor 918 points, moving her up to 4824 points, 191 points up on where she was at this stage when setting her Irish record (6497 points) in July.
+That gained the Dundalk competitor 918 points, moving her up to 4824 points, 191 points up on where she was at this stage when setting her previous Irish record (6497 points) in July.

 Later in the morning, O'Connor threw a terrific PB of 53.06m in the javelin to get into the medal places on 5743 points.

-She becomes the sixth medallist for Ireland, following Eamonn Coghlan (gold, 1500m, 1983), Sonia O'Sullivan (gold, 5000m, 1995 and silver, 1500m, 1993), Gillian O'Sullivan (silver, 20km walk, 2003), Olive Loughnane (silver, 20km walk, 2009) and Rob Heffernan (gold, 50km walk, 2013).
+She becomes the sixth World medallist for Ireland, following Eamonn Coghlan (gold, 1500m, 1983), Sonia O'Sullivan (gold, 5000m, 1995 and silver, 1500m, 1993), Gillian O'Sullivan (silver, 20km walk, 2003), Olive Loughnane (silver, 20km walk, 2009) and Rob Heffernan (gold, 50km walk, 2013).

-There was no joy for the women's 4x400m relay team, who finished last in their heat.
-Sophie Becker made a good start, but a slow changeover with Cliodhna Manning disrupted Irish momentum.
 They dropped down the field and never recovered, with Rachel McCann and Sharlene Mawdsley failing to make up the yards and nab the top-three finish required to earn a spot in the final.

-Longford's Cian McPhillips goes in the men's 800m final at 2.22pm.
+Longford's Cian McPhillips finished fourth in the men's 800m final.